Jonathan Gu

 Project Pelican

-Pelican is a private research system for autonomous options trading.
-It combines feature generation, model updates, position sizing, and execution logic into a monitored decision pipeline.
+Project Pelican is my private research system for autonomous options trading.
+It combines data, forecasting, risk controls, and execution into one monitored loop.

 Quant finance ML pipelines Autonomous systems